jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Enrich cloud discovery data with Microsoft Entra usernames

 Cloud discovery data can now be enriched with Microsoft Entra username data.
-When you enable this feature, the username, received in discovery traffic logs, is matched and replaced by the Microsoft Entra username.
+When you enable this feature, the username, received in discovery traffic logs (such as Secure Web Gateway or from log collector), is matched and replaced by the Microsoft Entra username.
 Cloud discovery enrichment enables the following features:

 > You can investigate Shadow IT usage by Microsoft Entra user.
 The user will be shown with its UPN.
 > You can correlate the Discovered cloud app use with the API collected activities.